1) What are your office hours?

 I do not treat couples actively involved in Interpersonal violence (IPV) or domestic abuse relationships.
-Resources will be provided for referral linkage.

 I do not offer marriage/couples counseling.
 Please refer to a Licensed Marriage and Family Therapist who specializes in that area.
 I do offer individual counseling.
 If applicable, you can have your spouse or partner come to a limited number of sessions.

 9) My child or teenager is out of control can you help me?

 I do not provide services to anyone under 18 years of age.
 Please click on the following links for resources in the area for children experiencing mental wellness concerns:

 If using Medicaid benefits, you can call Community Behavioral Health (CBH) Member Services at 1-888-545-2600.
 If you have private insurance, you can call the Member Services number on the back of your card for assistance or lookup providers in the directory on the insurer's website.

 10) I am mandated to see a counselor per court requirement.
 Can you assist with this?

 I can speak with you to determine how my services can meet your court requirements.
 I do provide a FREE 15-minute consultation.